ConorFWild/pandda_2_gemmi/README.md

 # PanDDA 2

+## Reporting Errors

+PanDDA 2 is still in development and feedback is always appreciated!

+If you have a problem with installation, then it is most likely specific to your system and best to just email me.

+If the program errors while it runs, it is most helpful if you include the command line output and the json log in a github issue.

+If you uncertain about the correctness of the results, then a github issue is appropriate if you can share information publicly, in particular screenshots of maps or ligand fits.
+If you cannot, then an email to me is the best way to raise the concerns.
+Either way, please include the program output, the json log and screenshots of the offending z maps/event maps/autobuilds.

 ## Installation

 It is reccomended that you install PanDDA 2 in it's own python 3.9 anaconda enviroment.
 This can be achieved by installing anaconda and then: